Warsaw Cut Glass Company

-Warsaw Cut Glass Company is a historic factory building located at Warsaw, Kosciusko County, Indiana making cut glass.
+Warsaw Cut Glass Company is a historic factory building located at Warsaw, Indiana making cut glass.
 It is a two-story, plus basement, industrial building constructed of paving brick.
 The building measures 100 feet by 25 feet.
 Two small additions were constructed in 1912 and the building features an original handpainted sign added in 1915.
 The company remains in operation.

 It was added to the National Register of Historic Places in 1984.